No-fear Zone: Driving on the opposite side of the road

 Satellite navigation.
 If you are traveling in certain areas, especially in Scotland--where munros (mountains) rule the landscapes, do not rely on your cellular service ---you must use Sat Nav/GPS to find your way.
 Take this into consideration for any other areas of the world.
 Remember, making the most of your time does not mean driving in circles like Clark Griswold.
 (Also see #7).

-Buy a Learner's Sign.
-Also known as the 'L' plate, this sign is displayed in your rear window to indicate you are a ‘Learner Driver’ (you will need some type of adhesive to keep it in place).
+3. Learner's Sign.
+Also known as the 'L' plate, this sign is displayed in both the front and rear windows to indicate you are a ‘Learner Driver’ (you will need some type of adhesive to keep it in place).
 This will help other vehicles understand your status on the road, and may give you extra space.
-If you forget to pack your sign with you, don’t fret, you can find them for sale at drugstores, or you can print them yourself using this link: http://www.drivingtesttips.biz/printable-l-plates.html#prettyPhoto
+If you forget to pack your sign with you, don’t fret, you can find them for sale at drugstores, or you can print them yourself using this link: http://www.drivingtesttips.biz/printable-l-plates.html#prettyPho

 Driving UK-style is definitely a skill, and you never know when it will come in handy.
 It can save you money on a DIY trip, take you out of tourist traps, give you freedom to stop for those scenic views, or that extra cuppa tea and scone you’re craving.
 It can enhance your trip in so many ways.
 You can do it!